 The Stories To Tell EP is the latest in a year of big moments for Just A Gent.
 He’s just signed to Lokal Legend in the U.S., the label responsible for breaking Kiesza, and in July he premiered his first live show in a packed set at Splendour in the Grass.

-Lex Deluxe is a connoisseur of all things funk, disco and dance with immaculate taste.
+Lex Deluxe is a connoisseur of all things movement.

 Drawing inspiration from artists far and wide, Lex has the ability to travel from genre to genre without breaking the groove.
 From Chemical Brothers to Todd Terje, Letta Mbulu to Peggy Gou, you’re transported from 1962 to 2043 before you know even what’s gone down.

 With recent appearances at Secret Garden Festival and Groovin’ The Moo, a five-hour set for Northeast Party House’s Corner House Festival, and Purple Sneakers Twelfth Birthday for Vivid, and main supports for Confidence Man and The Presets plus more, Lex has well and truly carved her name into the Australian dance scene.

 However, her talents go beyond song selection.
 Lex’s passion for all things music stems from her multi-instrumentalism in her younger years, more significantly studying the Oboe at the Sydney’s Conservatorium.
 Fast forward to today and Lex has a backlog of releases ready to hit the global airwaves.
 Taking 4-to-the-floor beats paired with wacky, rare samples, Lex Deluxe’s forthcoming tracks exceed her reputation.

 Don’t take your eyes off the prize, this one ain’t just your average artist.
 She’s exclusive.
 She’s luxurious.

 From throwing parties at the age of 19, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.